mpdesantis/bimsim/README.md

 * `doc/`
     - Directory containing documentation for this repository.
         1. Report: `REPORT.pdf`
-        2. docs
 * `env.sh`
     - Shell script defining additional environment variables for this repository.
-* `example-output/`
+* `sample-results/`
     - Directory containing sample output logs from model simulation, accompanied by the corresponding visualization files (images and videos).
+These results are referenced by the project report.
 * `img/`
     - Directory containing images for this repository, as included inline in the project report.
 * `main/`
     - C++ source and header files for this repository's main code module, `bimsim`.
 * `output/`
-    - Generated directory containing output logs from model simulation.
+    - Generated directory containing output logs from model simulation (unless a different directory is specified upon binary invocation).
+    - For sample results of predefined examples in `examples/`, see `sample-results/`.
 * `run_all_examples.sh`
-    - Shell script to run all available simulation examples from pre-defined configuration.
+    - Shell script to run all available simulation examples in `examples/` from pre-defined configuration.

 ## Usage
 Usage instructions for this project and repository.